microsoft/pyright/docs/mypy-comparison.md

 ## Assignment-Based Narrowing for Literals

-When assigning a literal value to a variable, pyright narrows the type to include the literal.
+When assigning a literal value to a variable, pyright narrows the type to reflect the literal.
 Mypy does not.
 Pyright retains the literal types in this case because more precise (narrower) types are typically beneficial and have little or no downside.

 ```python
 x: str | None